 It’s flattering that the member thought to do the action figure, but he’s kind of ugly, you know.
 Thank him for me.

-I have done Roger!
-Thank you for insights intoThe Warriors and for allowing me to share them here.
+WMS: I have done!
+Thanks to Roger Hill for your insights intoThe Warriors and for allowing me to share them here.